-The most crucial aspect of Lancaster’s unrealised medical school was the diffusion of hospital services across sites.
-Lancaster’s original case outlined at Lancaster and Kendal HMC MAC in 1964 suggested that the city would, in the future, possess a ‘new District General Hospital’ with ‘600 beds covering all specialties’ although ‘if the requirements of a teaching unit indicate a larger hospital than at presently planned, there is adequate space for this’.35 This was a far cry from the 236 acute beds listed for the Royal Lancaster Infirmary in the report,35 with the 1962 Hospital Plan noting only 196 acute beds and proposals to increase capacity to 400.28 Part of the reason for this difference was in the organisation of Lancaster and Kendal HMC which was divided between the ‘southern group’ at Lancaster, and the ‘northern group’ which clustered around Kendal.
-Consultants at the Westmorland County Hospital, the lynchpin of the Kendal ‘northern group’ along with local GPs and Medical Officers of Health (MOsH) fought fiercely against the HMC and with Manchester RHB – responsible for approving capital plans – to ensure hospital services which served the wider county were retained and not rationalised on Lancaster at their expense.
-They presented arguments around holiday traffic and fluctuating populations, the lack of options for casualty cases, not to mention civic pride.
-This created a cloud of uncertainty over hospital modernisation, rationalisation, and centralisation for the HMC.52, 53 This tension inherent in hierarchical regionalism – between hospital services providing care to patients, and the demands of medical education –played out across the HMC whilst the medical school proposal was considered in the deliberations of the Royal Commission.
+The key reason for Lancaster’s rejection was the diffusion of hospital services.
+Lancaster’s original 1964 case suggested that the city would soon possess a ‘new District General Hospital’ with ‘600 beds covering all specialties’ although ‘if the requirements of a teaching unit indicate a larger hospital than at presently planned, there is adequate space for this’.31 This was a far cry from the proposed increase capacity to 400 in the 1962 Hospital Plan.24 Part of the reason for this discrepancy was the organisation of Lancaster and Kendal HMC, being bifurcated between the ‘southern group’ at Lancaster, and the ‘northern group’ clustered around Kendal.
+Consultants in the ‘northern group’, along with local GPs and Medical Officers of Health (MOsH) fought fiercely against the HMC and Manchester RHB to retain hospital services and prevent rationalisation on Lancaster at their expense.43, 44 This created a cloud of uncertainty over hospital modernisation, rationalisation, and centralisation for the HMC at the exact moment when the medical school proposal was considered by the Royal Commission.
 It was to be the final nail in the coffin for Lancaster’s hopes.

-Having thwarted the ambitions of Lancashire and Westmorland in 1948, Manchester was not entirely absent throughout these medical political dramas.
-Manchester University Medical School was not without its own organisational difficulties.
-It was able to skilfully use pressure on teaching capacity and facilities within hospitals run by the BoG to expand its work into peripheral hospitals in the city and – increasingly – the conurbation run by the RHB.54, 55 It also expanded academic general practice further and poached Byrne in the process, seeking to end disciplinary running battles over primary care within the faculty.56 Whilst their own submission to the Royal Commission focused on research, academic general practice and the expansion of postgraduate medical education, appended correspondence also showed that undermining Lancashire remained standard policy.
-The submission outlined an agreement between Manchester University and the University of St Andrews.
-The terms of the agreement were, that upon completion of three years of preclinical study, medical students from St Andrews would undertake clinical placements in hospitals across Lancashire run by Manchester RHB.57 This also served the needs of St Andrews, which had lost nearby clinical places following Queen’s University College obtaining university status as the University of Dundee, along with its medical school, in 1967.
-Additionally, it served the needs of many of its medical students who came from the region in disproportionate numbers.39 Although less devious than the machinations of 1948, Manchester’s role was the same: to quash medical independence within its territory.
+As in 1948, Manchester sought to thwart Lancaster’s ambitions.
+Manchester’s medical school was not without its own difficulties, but skilfully used pressure on teaching capacity in BoG hospitals to expand its work into peripheral hospitals in the city and conurbation run by the RHB.
+45, 46 It further expanded academic general practice, poaching Byrne in the process.47 Whilst Manchester’s submission to the Royal Commission focused on research and expanding postgraduate medical education, appended correspondence showed how they outflanked Lancaster’s proposal through an agreement with the University of St Andrews.
+The agreement allowed medical students from St Andrews to undertake clinical placements in Lancashire hospitals run by Manchester RHB upon completion of preclinical studies.48 This also served the needs of St Andrews having lost clinical places with the University of Dundee, and its medical school, obtaining university status in 1967.
+This also served the needs of many of its own medical students who came disproportionately from Lancashire.34 Although less devious than 1948, Manchester’s role was the same: to quash medical independence within its territory.